Boleng: Culture

 The people of Boleng celebrate a variety of festivals.
 Solung, Aran, Etor etc are important festivals here.
 Legend has it that Solung, which is the principal festival of the Adis, came into existence when the Goddess of Wealth, Kiine-Naane asked them in person to carry out the worship or 'puja'.

 Solung is celebrated by the Adis for five days.
 The first day or the Solung Gidi Dogin is the day when they prepare for this event.
 Doreph Long, the second day is the day of animal slaughters.
 Binnyat Binam or the third day is the day of prayers.
 Taktor of Ekoph is the fourth day and on this day arms and ammunition are manufactured.
 Miri or the fifth day is the day of farewell.
 The songs that are sung during Solung are the lyrics of Solung Abang that show the life of humans, animals, plants, etc. Solung is celebrated in the month of September.

 Popular dances in Boleng include the Ponung dance and the war dance called Taapu.
 Boleng is also ideal for adventure sports activities.
 The archaeological site of Malinithan (200 km) in the neighbouring West Siang district is linked to the legend of Lord Krishna and his wife Rukmini.
-The dismembered head of Sati (Parvati) is said to have fallen at Akashiganga (100 km) according to ancient Hindu mythology.
+The severed head of Sati (Parvati) is said to have fallen at Akashiganga (100 km) according to ancient Hindu mythology.